Downtown MRT station

-Downtown MRT station is an underground Mass Rapid Transit (MRT) station on the Downtown line (DTL) Located in Downtown Core, Singapore, underneath Central Boulevard, the station serves various commercial developments including the Marina Bay Financial Centre, Asia Square and SGX Centre.
+Downtown MRT station is an underground Mass Rapid Transit (MRT) station on the Downtown Line (DTL).
+Located in Downtown Core, Singapore, underneath Central Boulevard, the station serves various commercial developments including the Marina Bay Financial Centre, Asia Square and SGX Centre.
 The station is operated by SBS Transit.

-First announced as Landmark MRT station in 2005 as part of the Circle line's Downtown extension, the station was constructed as part of DTL Stage 1.
+First announced as Landmark MRT station in 2005 as part of the Circle Line's Downtown extension, the station was constructed as part of DTL Stage 1.
 The station opened in 2013.
 Downtown station features an Art-in-Transit artwork Leaves by Jason Lim.

 History

 The station was first announced as Landmark station when the Land Transport Authority (LTA) unveiled the 3.4 km Downtown extension (DTE) on 14 June 2005.
 The DTE was initially planned to be a branch of the Circle line, extending from Milennia (now Promenade) station to Chinatown station.
-In 2007, the DTE was revised, becoming the first stage of the 40 km Downtown line (DTL).
+In 2007, the DTE was revised, becoming Stage 1 of the 40 km Downtown line (DTL).
+Through a public poll, the station was renamed to Downtown in June 2009.